Cooperative Solar FAQ

 How do I get credit for purchasing a block of solar energy capacity?

-We will credit your monthly bill to reflect the amount of electricity produced from the previous month by your portion of the Cooperative Solar facility.
+We will credit your monthly bill to reflect an amount equal to the amount of electricity produced from the previous month.

 Do I own any solar panels if I participate in the program?

-No. You are purchasing the electricity generated by the solar panels, but you will not own any property or equipment.
+No. You are purchasing the equivalent of energy generated by the solar panels, but you will not own any property or equipment.

 How long is my contract?